A Survey of Protocol Fuzzing

 \subsubsection{Bottom-Up Approaches}

 Bottom-Up approaches provide another solution for communication model reconstruction.
 These approaches utilize the observable information of a protocol implementation to reconstruct the communication model.
 Since they do not rely on textual documentation or specifications, they are suitable for proprietary protocols.
-Different from top-down approaches which have clear definitions of protocol states in the documents, the definitions of states in bottom-up approaches are purpose-specific and may vary among use cases, methods, and implementations.
+Unlike top-down approaches, which have clear definitions of protocol states in the documents, the definitions of states in bottom-up approaches are purpose-specific and may vary among use cases, methods, and implementations.
 For example, AFLNET \cite{icst20-aflnet} determines a protocol state according to the status code of the PUT's response.
-Another example is StateAFL \cite{arxiv21-stateafl}, which clusters the memory layout of long-lived memory as different states.
-From the learning source's point of view, these methods can be divided into two categories, namely \textbf{traffic-analysis-based approaches} and \textbf{program-analysis-assisted approaches}.
+Another example is StateAFL \cite{arxiv21-stateafl}, which groups the memory layout of long-lived memory as different states.
+From the learning source's point of view, these methods can be divided into two categories, namely \textbf{ traffic analysis-based approaches} and \textbf{ program analysis-assisted approaches}.

-\textbf{Traffic-Analysis-Based approaches:} The traffic-analysis-based methods focus on reconstructing the protocol communication model purely from the observed network traffic traces \cite{sec15-tlsstatefuzzing,icst19-seqfuzzer,tecs19-polar,sec20-dtls,icst20-aflnet,sec21-mpinspector}.
+\textbf{Traffic-Analysis-Based Approaches:} The traffic-analysis-based methods focus on reconstructing the protocol communication model purely from the observed network traffic traces \cite{sec15-tlsstatefuzzing,icst19-seqfuzzer,tecs19-polar,sec20-dtls,icst20-aflnet,sec21-mpinspector}.
 This kind of approach is easy to operate and works well in cases that the program execution cannot be traced, \textit{e.g.}, cannot obtain the firmware containing the target program.
-The traffic-analysis-based communication model construction approaches can be \textit{passive} or \textit{active}.
+The traffic analysis-based communication model construction approaches can be \textit{passive} or \textit{active}.